The Cats of Copenhagen: Delightful Recently Discovered Children’s Story by James Joyce

 By Maria Popova

-As a connoisseur of little-known children’s books by famous authors of literature for grown-ups, I already knew that James Joyce had penned the charming 1965 picture-book The Cat and the Devil, based on a 1936 letter to his most beloved audience, his grandson Stephen.
+As a lover of little-known children’s books by famous authors of literature for grown-ups, I have long admired The Cat and the Devil — the charming 1965 children’s book based on a 1936 letter James Joyce (February 2, 1882–January 13, 1941) had written to his most beloved audience: his grandson Stephen.
 So imagine my delight at the news of a posthumous Joyce children’s release, The Cats of Copenhagen (public library) — a never-before-published short story also based on a letter to Stephen.